apache/cloudstack-documentation/source/adminguide/autoscale_without_netscaler.rst

    down action.
 The default polling interval is 30 seconds.

 -  Quiet Time: This is the cool down period after an AutoScale action is initiated.
-The time includes the time taken to complete provisioning a VM instance from its template and the time taken by an application to be ready to serve traffic.
+The time includes the time taken to complete provisioning an Instance from its Template and the time taken by an application to be ready to serve traffic.
 This quiet time allows the fleet to come up to a stable state before any action can take place.
 The default is 300 seconds.

--  Destroy VM Grace Period: The duration in seconds, after a scaledown action is initiated, to wait before the VM is destroyed as part of scaledown action.
-This is to ensure graceful close of any pending sessions or transactions being served by the VM marked for destroy.
+-  Destroy Instance Grace Period: The duration in seconds, after a scaledown action is initiated, to wait before the Instance is destroyed as part of scaledown action.
+This is to ensure graceful close of any pending sessions or transactions being served by the Instance marked for destroy.
 The default is 120 seconds.

 -  Apply: Click Apply to create the AutoScale configuration.